apache/trafficserver/doc/reference/plugins/xdebug.en.rst

   under the License.

-The `XDebug` plugin allows HTTP clients to debug the operation of the Traffic Server cache using the ``X-Debug`` header.
-The plugin is triggered by the presence of the ``X-Debug`` header in the client request.
+The `XDebug` plugin allows HTTP clients to debug the operation of the Traffic Server cache using the default ``X-Debug`` header.
+The plugin is triggered by the presence of the ``X-Debug`` or the configured header in the client request.
 The contents of this header should be the names of the debug headers that are desired in the response.
 The `XDebug` plugin will remove the ``X-Debug`` header from the client request and inject the desired headers into the client response.

 `XDebug` is a global plugin.
 It is installed by adding it to the :file:`plugin.config` file.
+It currently takes a single, optional configuration option, ``--header``.
+E.g.

+    --header=ATS-My-Debug

+This overrides the default ``X-Debug`` header name.

 Debugging Headers
 =================